Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Linux Vulnerabilities.md

 - In the case of an Apache web server, you can leverage any legitimate CGI scripts that are accessible on the server.
 - When a CGI script is executed, the web server starts a new process and runs the script using Bash.
 - The Shellshock vulnerability can be exploited manually by crafting specific payloads or automatically using an MSF exploit module.

+-- Demo ---

+- perform service detection scan on target to confirm apache running
+- visit the ip in browser
+	- identify CGI script on webpage (look at page source) ![[Pasted image 20230710132143.png]] the cgi script is passing commands in bash you can use this as input vector but before that you need to check if this system is vulnerable to shellshock explotation -> check in nmap
+- Check if system is vulnerable to shellshock: nmap -sV ip --script=http-shellshock --script-args "http-shellshock.uri=/gettime.cgi"
+	- `--script=http-shellshock`: This option specifies that you want to use the `http-shellshock` script.
+Shellshock is a vulnerability in the Bash shell that allows remote code execution.
+The script is designed to detect if the target web server is vulnerable to this specific vulnerability.
+	- `--script-args "http-shellshock.uri=/gettime.cgi"`: This argument provides additional parameters to the `http-shellshock` script.
+In this case, it sets the URI (Uniform Resource Identifier) to `/gettime.cgi`, which is the path of a specific CGI script on the target server.
+This allows the script to test the vulnerability specifically on that CGI script.
+	- go to the browser and visit targetip/cgi link - configure Mozilla with foxyproxy - select Burp so all the traffic is redirected to Burp ![[Pasted image 20230710133011.png]]
+- Open up Burb:
+	- go to proxy and make sure intercept is on
+	- make get request to cgi script in browser
+	- send incoming get request in burp to repeater
+		- in repeater get rid of user-agent and replace them with own characters: () {   :;    } ; echo;   echo;  /bin/bash -c 'cat   /etc/passwd'![[Pasted image 20230710133404.png]] ![[Pasted image 20230710133525.png]]

 ## Exploiting FTP